-- 8. After both the servers are started, check the status of mirroring by using Cluster WebUI or by running the clpmdstat / clphdstat command: - For mirror disk resources:
+8. After the cluster services start up on all the active and standby servers, confirm that the mirror is synchronized normally by using Cluster WebUI or by running the clpmdstat / clphdstat command.

-2.16.2 Backing up active/standby mirror disks in each server
+2.17.2 Backing up active/standby mirror disks in each server